chrismeyers/LoL_player_data/README.md

 LoL_player_data
 ===============

-This is a summer project that I am working on based on the video game *League of Legends*.
+LoL_player_data is a statistics parser based on the video game *League of Legends*.
-Currently, you can enter a player name and various information about this player will be parsed and presented to you.
+Upon entering a player name and specifying a region, various information about the player will be parsed and presented to you.
 This information includes: summoner name, level, region, icon and a listing of all game mode stats that the player has earned.

 [Click here for a demo](http://chrismeyers.info/projects/LoL_player_data/web/main.php?name=Moshi&region=na)